 Two weeks before the competition is when things get really interesting.
 This is really the last week you can go all out and get as sore as possible.
 By this time, all cardio should be cut out as it will not help.
 This is also the time to focus on the competition events and not additional training besides accessory work.

 The week before is a good time for de-load.
-This week also has no cardio and while you still work on the competition events, you do so at about 30-50% effort.
-In addition, cutting out most accessory work and replacing with stretching is a good idea.
+This week also has no cardio, and while you still work on the competition events, you do so at about 30-50% effort.
+In addition, cutting out most accessory work and replacing it with stretching is a good idea.
 You want to be loose and comfortable with the movements right before the event.
 Finally, I drank lots of water to ensure I was hydrated and tried to ensure I got eight hours of sleep each night.

 The days before the competition is when you should ensure you are packed and ready to go.
 You do not want to be scrambling on competition day and run the risk of forgetting something.
 Here are the items I packed: